 The GIS Program provides geospatial analysis and support for the Panama City Field Offices.
 The program is structured to cover all GIS office needs from data acquisition to predictive species modeling.
-Please visit our GIS Projects page to see what we have been up to!
+Here is what we have been up to!

 The National Conservation Training Center offers GIS courses to Fish and Wildlife Service employees, other government and interested non-government parties as well.

-Here are the currently endangered or threatened species in Northwest Florida that have a critical habitat:
+The currently endangered or threatened species in Northwest Florida that have a critical habitat are: